Vicken-Ghoubiguian/openPyther/README.md

 # openWeatherPy
-Python module to get, treat and return weather from OpenWeatherMap
+Python module to get, treat and return weather from OpenWeatherMap.